prantlf/ovai/README.md

 }
 ```

 The property `stream` defaults to be `true`.
+The property `think` defaults to `false`.
 The property `options` is optional with the following defaults:

 ```
 "options": {
   "num_predict": 8192,
   "temperature": 1,
   "top_p": 0.95,
-  "top_k": 40
+  "top_k": 40,
+  // available only for gemini-2.5-flash: 0-2456
+  //             or for gemini-2.5-pro:   128-32768
+  "thinking_budget": 0
 }
 ```